Talking with Operator and Manager Jeremy Goerts

 Adapting and Growing at Speedi

 Jeremy also realizes that he has a responsibility to teach younger folks some of the skills necessary to not just operate a car wash, but also be responsible, useful employees.
 George Pugh, one of the owners that hired Jeremy, served as a mentor for him and provided invaluable insight into the car wash world.
-Being guided by George set him on a path for success.
+George’s guidance set him on a path for success.
 Jeremy seems ready to take on that mentor role, even if it means going the extra mile to teach life skills too.

 We appreciate Jeremy giving us a peek into the mind of a busy operator and manager.
 It’s clear that he has a lot on his plate at Speedi.
 Hopefully he finds some time to get a little seafood on his plate too!